srimangithubin/micrograd_autograd_engine/README.md

 ### Putting it together

 * We implemented all necessary operations to perform forward and backpropagation with any operation (+, -, /, *, tanh).
-    1. Andrej emphasizes mastering the basics, so we explored derivative rules and dissected the tanh function into an equation using the hyperbolic tangent function.
+    1. This emphasizes mastering the basics, so we explored derivative rules and dissected the tanh function into an equation using the hyperbolic tangent function.
       - He demonstrated that regardless of how complicated the function we use is, as long as we correctly execute the forward pass and backpropagation, we can use any suitable function.
-* Andrej showed how PyTorch handles these operations using tensors, which allow for parallel computation of numerous scalar operations.
+* This showed how PyTorch handles these operations using tensors, which allow for parallel computation of numerous scalar operations.
 Tensors are arrays of scalar values.

 ### Building a neural net library (multi-layer perceptron)